Subspace Learning From Bits: Numerical Experiments

-We generate the covariance matrix as $\bSigma = \bX\bX^T$, where $\bX\in\mathbb{R}^{n\times r}$ is composed of standard Gaussian entries.
-The sketching vectors $\ba_i$'s and $\bb_i$'s are also generated with standard Gaussian entries.
-After the bit measurements are collected, we run the truncated EVD algorithm and the convex optimization algorithm \eqref{algorithm} assuming the rank $r$ of principal subspace is known perfectly.
-The algorithm \eqref{algorithm} is performed using the MOSEK toolbox available in CVX and obtained an estimate $\hat{\bSigma}$, from which we extract its top $r$ eigenvectors $\hat{\bX}$.
-The truncated EVD algorithm directly obtains an estimate of $\hat{\bX}$.
-The error metric is calculated as the Normalized Mean Squared Error (NMSE) given as $\| (\bI- \hat{\bX}\hat{\bX}^T) \bX \|_{\mathrm{F}}^2 /\| \bX \|_{\mathrm{F}}^2$.
-Fig.~\ref{var_rank} shows the average NMSE with respect to the number of bit measurements for different dimensions $n=40,100, 200$ when $r=3$ averaged over $10$ Monte Carlo runs.
+We generate the covariance matrix as $\bSigma = \bU\bU^T$, where $\bU\in\mathbb{R}^{n\times r}$ is composed of standard Gaussian entries.
+The one-bit measurements are then collected according to \eqref{noisy_1bit}.
+After the bit measurements are collected, we run the spectral estimator using the constructed $\bJ_m$ and the convex optimization algorithm \eqref{algorithm} assuming the rank $r$ of principal subspace is known perfectly.
+The algorithm \eqref{algorithm} is performed using the MOSEK toolbox available in CVX \cite{grant2008cvx} and obtains an estimate $\widehat{\bSigma}$, from which we extract its top-$r$ eigenvectors.
+The normalized mean squared error (NMSE) is defined as $\| (\bI-\widehat{\bU}\widehat{\bU}^H)\bU\|_{\F}^2/\|\bU\|_{\F}^2$, where $\widehat{\bU}$ is the estimated principal subspace with orthonormal columns.

+Fig.~\ref{onebit_svd} (a) shows the NMSE with respect to the number of bit measurements for different $n=40,100, 200$ when $r=3$ averaged over $10$ Monte Carlo runs.
 Given the high complexity of the convex algorithm \eqref{algorithm}, we only perform it when $n=40$.
-We can see that its performance is comparable to that of the truncated EVD.
-Fig.~\ref{onebit_svd} further examines the performance of the truncated EVD algorithm for different ranks.
+We can see that its performance is comparable to that of the spectral estimator.
+Fig.~\ref{onebit_svd} (b) further examines the performance of the spectral estimator for different ranks when $n=100$.
 For the same number of bit measurements, the NMSE grows gracefully as the rank increases.

-The truncated EVD algorithm also exhibits a reasonable robustness against flipping errors.
-We assume that each bit measurement may be flipped independently with a flipping probability $0\leq \epsilon\leq 1/2$.
-Fig.~\ref{var_flipping} shows the reconstructed NMSE with respect to the flipping probability for different number of bit measurements $m$ when $n=100$ and $r=3$.
+The spectral estimator also exhibits a reasonable robustness against flipping errors.
+Fig.~\ref{var_flipping} shows the reconstructed NMSE with respect to the flipping probability $p$ for different number of bit measurements $m$ when $n=100$ and $r=3$, where the error increases as the flipping probability $p$ increases.